I use my basic sourdough country loaf recipe and added an egg to the dough. It gives an amazing oven spring and lovely soft, airy, and creamy crumbs.

 - From this point on, I maintain the temperature a bit warmer, at 75-78 F (24-26C).
 Wet your fingers lightly.
 Pick up the dough from one of the edges, kinda wiggle it and stretch it up and fold it over.
 Repeat this throughout the edge of the dough.
 You may end up with 5-6 stretches

 - Do the same stretch and fold again with your slightly wet fingers.
 You may notice the dough is a bit tighter this round as gluten has developed a bit more.
-Cover and rest for 15 minutes.
-You can watch a short video on the post above on how to do stretch and fold
+Cover and rest for 30 minutes and repeat until you've done 4 sets of stretch and fold every 30 minutes

 - Rotate the container 90 degrees and do the same on the opposite side.
 After that rotate 45 degrees and do another coil fold and then rotate the container to coil fold the opposite side.
 So a total of 4 coil folds (one on each side).
-You can watch a short video on the post above on how to do coil fold
+Sometimes all you need is just 2 coil folds if the dough seems taut

 - Remember that you need to observe your dough (read the dough not the clock) and do necessary action only if it is needed.
 This is one of the keys to successful sourdough baking